 Summary

-Uncontrolled, severe asthma has a huge impact on the lives of 200,000 UK patients, including frequent emergency hospital admissions and serious side-effects from extended periods on steroid medication.
+Asthma affects more than 5.4 million people in the UK.
+Uncontrolled, severe asthma has an impact on the lives of 200,000 people, including emergency hospital admissions and serious side-effects from steroid medication.

-FeNO and asthma biologics are two innovations transforming the asthma pathway and improving patients’ quality of life through better identification and management.
+FeNO and asthma biologics are two innovations improving patients’ quality of life through better identification and management.

 "